 Salzgeber says that we must strive to be our best selves for ourselves and for the pleasure of withholding our values.

-Chances are that we will also reap more life benefits when we strive to do out best.
+Chances are that we will also reap more life benefits when we strive to do our best.

 But we should never do it for the befits alone which, if they happen, are only the cherry on top of the pie.

-This also ties back on focusing on what you can control: the reward is not under your control.
+This also ties back to focusing on what you can control: the reward is not under your control.
 Your actions are.